bewuethr/advent-of-code/README.md

 My solutions to [Advent of Code](http://adventofcode.com/).

+See the [aoc-stats](https://github.com/bewuethr/aoc-stats) repo for a static site generator with extended statistics.

 ### 2015

 I started out with Bash, but added some Perl to the mix when Bash just took too